PierreAdams/Evil/README.md

 ![](https://github.com/PierreAdams/Evil/blob/main/evil3.png)

-we see this programme is very dangerous.
+we see this programme is a malicious exec with a 36 score point
-like jigsaw our malware is write in .NET
+like jigsaw, Evil is write in .NET

 there are several tools avalaible for decompile .NET program
-i wil use DotPeek on Windows :
+i will use DotPeek on Windows :

 ![](https://github.com/PierreAdams/Evil/blob/main/evil4.PNG)
 Import exec file :